ronnyml/snowplow-wiki/technical-documentation/1-trackers/php-tracker/PHP-Tracker.md

 <a name="overview" />
 ## 1. Overview

-The [Snowplow PHP Tracker](https://github.com/snowplow/snowplow-php-tracker) allows you to track Snowplow events from your PHP apps and code.
+The [Snowplow php Tracker](https://github.com/snowplow/snowplow-php-tracker) allows you to track Snowplow events from your php apps and code.

-There are three basic types of object you will create when using the Snowplow PHP Tracker: subjects, emitters, and trackers.
+There are three basic types of object you will create when using the Snowplow php Tracker: subjects, emitters, and trackers.

 A subject represents a user whose events are tracked.
 A tracker constructs events and sends them to one or more emitters.
 Each emitter then sends the event to the endpoint you configure, a Snowplow collector.